Table of contents

 Oftentimes, customer support teams need to communicate with other internal teams while working on queries.
 This is why it is important to equip them with an easy-to-use internal communication tool.

-The advantages of using such a tool is that it allows your frontline agents to have quick, contextual discussions with other employees from the same team and also with employees across different functions.
+The advantage of using such a tool is that it allows your frontline agents to have quick, contextual discussions with other employees from the same team and also with employees across different functions.

 7. Project management tool